 As Upfront Ventures Managing Partner Mark Suster has noted:

-“Once your firm (startup) is ready for marketing I personally can’t think of any marketing budget that is more effective that PR.”
+“Once your firm (startup) is ready for marketing I personally can’t think of any marketing budget that is more effective than PR.”

-However, for many early stage entrepreneurs venturing through the startup jungle, engaging a firm or a consultant to expertly develop and guide their PR plans isn’t always an option.
-That’s why we created our DIY PR & Influencer Relations package.
-It’s also why we’ve compiled a PR Bible for Startups that we’ll update regularly to make sure that if you choose to go it alone, you have some basic guidelines and tips to light your path.
+However, for many early-stage entrepreneurs venturing through the startup jungle, engaging a firm or a consultant to expertly develop and guide their PR plans isn’t always an option.
+That’s why BMV customizes PR plans for VC-backed startups to scale as they scale.
+It’s also why we’ve compiled this list, which we’ll update regularly to make sure that if you choose to go it alone or want some pointers before we help you scale, you have some basic guidelines and tips to light your path.
 It’s the gift that will keep on giving.

 Relationships are everything in PR.
 One of the fastest ways to kill a relationship is by sending out email blasts.
 They’re easy to sniff out and they show a blatant disregard for providing value to the journalists who receive them.
 Always strive to give your media contacts something specifically tailored to their beat and audience.
 Here are some good tips on how to craft a good pitch.
 Don’t just go and copy blanket pitches you can get on the Internet!

-- Remember the 3 S’s of media interviews: smile, simple & succinct
+2. Remember the 3 Ss of media interviews: smile, simple & succinct

 Keep it simple.
 Stick to your three points (more on that in a bit) and don’t tongue-tie yourself by going into uncharted territory.
 The worst place you can be is in the middle of an interview venturing into a topic that you’ve never thought about before.
 Note Sean Rad’s recent missteps.